Every future needs a past

 The first plastic cistern is produced, with the company experiencing a marked upswing in the wake of this product breakthrough.

-The company ventures into the area of plastics processing, at this time a very new technique – a groundbreaking development.
+The company ventures into the new field of plastics processing, at this time a very new technique – a groundbreaking development.

-Production is concentrated on lead-lined cisterns with brass and lead cistern fittings and ball cocks; traps and shut-off valves made of lead for the acids industry are soon added to the range of products.
+In the new manufacturing building on Falkenstrasse, production is concentrated on lead-lined cisterns with brass and lead mechanisms and ballcocks; traps and stop valves made of lead for the acids industry are soon added to the range of products.

 A milestone is reached in the history of Geberit with the purchase of a plot in the Falkenstrasse in Rapperswil (CH).
 Albert Emil Gebert buys a 1,493 m2 piece of land for the price of 8.50 Swiss francs per square metre; construction of the new production plant begins the next year.

-The first patent for the “Phoenix” wooden cistern is registered.
+The first patent for the “Phönix” wooden cistern is registered.
 The company is soon supplying customers throughout Switzerland and neighbouring countries with this reliable cistern.

 The first cisterns produced in Switzerland leave the production plant in Rapperswil.

-Albert Emil Gebert succeeds in manufacturing the first, lead-lined wooden cistern with lead fittings; called “Phoenix”, this product is the cornerstone for future growth.
+The sons Albert Emil and Leo Gebert succeed in manufacturing the first, lead-lined wooden cistern with lead fittings; called “Phönix”, this product is the cornerstone for future growth.

-The Phoenix property on the sunny side of the Engelplatz is purchased, the workshop is moved to these premises and a store is opened on the ground floor.
+The "Phönix" property on the sunny side of the Engelplatz is purchased.
+One year later, the workshop is moved to these premises and a store is opened on the ground floor.

 The company founder marries Josefina Domeisen, three years his junior.
-Gebert purchases the property at Herrenberg 25/obere Halsgasse [m1] 39 from Josefina’s family for 8,000 Swiss francs.
-Six children bless the happy marriage but sadly, all four daughters die young.
-Only two children remain to the couple, their sons Albert Emil and Leo.
+He purchases the corner property at Herrenberg 25/Halsgasse 39 from her family.
+The marriage produces the sons Albert Emil and Leo Gebert.

-Caspar Melchior Albert Gebert (1850-1909) of St. Gallenkappel, Switzerland, opens his first plumbing business on the Engelplatz in the old town quarter of Rapperswil (CH).
+Caspar Melchior Albert Gebert (1850-1909) of St. Gallenkappel, Switzerland, opens tinsmith business on the Engelplatz in the old town quarter of Rapperswil (CH).